-Mr. Bruce R. Berkowitz is the Chairman of the Company's Board of Directors (the "Board").
+Mr. Bruce R. Berkowitz was formerly a member of and Chairman of the Company's Board of Directors (the "Board").
 He is the Manager of, and controls entities that own and control, Fairholme Holdings, LLC, which wholly owns Fairholme Capital Management, L.L.C. ("FCM"), an investment advisor registered with the SEC.
 Mr. Berkowitz is the Chief Investment Officer of FCM, which has provided investment advisory services to the Company since April 2013.
 FCM does not receive any compensation for services as the Company's investment advisor.
-As of June 30, 2024, clients of FCM, including Mr. Berkowitz, beneficially owned approximately 36.9% of the Company's common stock.
+As of September 30, 2024, clients of FCM, including Mr. Berkowitz, beneficially owned approximately 36.2% of the Company's common stock.
 FCM and its client, The Fairholme Fund, ("Fairholme") a series of investments originating from the Fairholme Funds, Inc., may be deemed affiliates of the Company.